Anagama Firing Schedule + Registration

 Cost

-There is a $125 participation fee for the Anagama Firing, which includes up to 2000 cubic inches of space in the kiln.
-There is a 1¢ per cubic inch fee for extra pieces, if we can fit them in.
+If you win the participation lottery, there is a $125 participation fee for the Anagama Firing, which includes up to 2000 cubic inches of space in the kiln.
+There is a 25¢ per cubic inch fee for extra pieces, if we can fit them in.

 Note: This event is open to the public.
 If you simply want to attend in order to watch and learn, you may do so for free, but you must arrange your visit in advance with the Hambidge office at office@hambidge.org or 706-746-7324.